Lars Løkke Rasmussen: Global Green Growth

 In 2013, the Global Green Growth Institute (GGGI) was criticized by two member countries for its financial management: Norway withheld $10 million in donations, citing excessive spending on flights and food by GGGI former Council Chairman Lars Løkke Rasmussen, and both Norway and Denmark demanded an Audit of the organization's finances before renewing support for 2014.
 Rasmussen was, as the chairman, accused of being greedy, while the other members of GGGI were not accused.

 School pressure

-In 2018, Rasmussen's wife was about to get fired and was called to a meeting with the leader of the school where she worked.
-Rasmussen, as his wife's civil assessor, came to the meeting, along with his bodyguards.
+In 2018, Rasmussen's wife Sólrun Løkke Rasmussen, facing termination from her job as a teacher, was called to a meeting with the head of the school where she worked.
+Rasmussen, as his wife's civil assessor, accompanied her to the meeting, along with his bodyguards.
 His wife was fired at the meeting.
-The case resulted in criticism because Rasmussen's position as Prime Minister could be perceived as inappropriate pressure on the school leader and in similar meetings it is usually the union representative that functions as the civil assessor.
+The case resulted in criticism as Rasmussen's presence, as then-Prime Minister, could be perceived as inappropriate pressure on the school leader; for meetings of this sort, it is usually the union representative that functions as the civil assessor.

+Little Danes Experiment

+While prime minister, in response to calls from Greenland for a formal investigation into and an apology from the Danish government regarding the 1951 Little Danes Experiment, where Inuit children were stolen from their families to be "re-educated" into Danish culture, Rasmussen refused to make an apology.
+Instead, he said that: "History cannot be changed.
+The government regards the colonial period as a closed part of our shared history.
+We must be pleased with the fact that times have changed."
+Just as Rasmussen refused to apologise, so too did following prime ministers of Denmark, and Helle Thorning-Schmidt declined to participate in an investigation.
+In 2019, two Greenlandic members of the Folketing made demands: Aaja Chemnitz Larsen (Inuit Ataqatigiit) demanded that an apology be made, and Ineqi Kielsen (Siumut) demanded that an investigating commission be made.
+As a result of Kielsen's request, Rasmussen agreed with Greenlandic prime minister Kim Kielsen to create a commission, though he again refused to make an apology.

+Accusations of bribe

+In June 2025, a video tape was leaked by Mads Brügger, revealing that Rasmussen offered former Moderate MP Mike Fonseca about 370.000 Danish kroner in exchange for Fonseca leaving the Folketing and giving his mandate to the Moderate Party, after Fonseca was revealed to be in a relationship with a 15-year old girl.
+Afterwards, chairman of the Citizens Party Lars Boje Mathiesen filed a motion of no confidence against Rasmussen, and Rasmussen was also reported to the Danish Police by lawyer Klaus Ewald.

+Personal life

+His son Bergur Løkke Rasmussen has been a Member of the European Parliament since 2022.